Morlabs/Contributions/README.md

 To submit a Recurring Task Contribution, use the [Recurring Task Proof of Submission Table](https://github.com/Morlabs/Contributions/blob/main/recurring_tasks.md).

+Important, **before submitting a recurring task**:

+1. Only Contributors that have **3 or more approved Single Task Contributions** will be eligible to be appointed for a Recurring Task
-You can view a list of the approved Recurring Task Contributors here.
-If you'd like to be included on this list, you can make your application here.
-Note that Recurring Task Contributions are only available for contributors to have at least 3 approved Single Task Contributions.
+2. You can view a list of the [Approved Recurring Task Contributors](https://github.com/Morlabs/Contributions/blob/main/Recurring_tasks/recurring_task_positions.md).
+If you'd like to be included on this list, [**submit an application**](https://github.com/Morlabs/Contributions/blob/main/Recurring_tasks/applications_template.md).
+3. View a list of community curated [Open Positions](https://github.com/Morlabs/Contributions/blob/main/Recurring_tasks/open_positions.md).

-Stream adjustments, including the creation, amendment or termination of streams to Recurring Task Contributors are made at the end of each month.
+4. Stream adjustments, including the creation, amendment or termination of streams to Recurring Task Contributors are made at the end of each month.

-To submit a Recurring Task Contribution for a given month, complete the Monthly submission form.
-Note, you are required to make your monthly submission within 7 days of the end of each month, otherwise your stream will be cancelled.
+5. Being appointed for a Recurring Task still requires monthly work submissions.
+You are required to make your monthly submission within 7 days of the end of each month, otherwise your stream will be cancelled.

 ## Governance and Fairness